Tools or Weapons? Microsoft president’s new book balances costs, benefits of digital revolution

 Smith calls for a “coalition of the willing” between the tech sector and governments, as well as among rival tech companies, to work to ensure that data technology’s many benefits are not ultimately outweighed by its potential costs.
 “Tools and Weapons” is an insider’s view on why this new approach is necessary, and what a more collaborative approach might look like.

-Smith’s pleas for collaboration will strike some longtime Microsoft watchers as hollow: Smith helps run a tech behemoth that spent years brutalizing rivals and waging legalistic warfare with governments (which Smith, as chief legal officer, helped orchestrate).
+Smith’s pleas for collaboration will strike some longtime Microsoft watchers as hollow: Smith helps run a tech behemoth that spent years brutalizing rivals and waging legalistic warfare with governments, which Smith, as chief legal officer, helped orchestrate.
 And make no mistake, Smith’s action plan wouldn’t derail the corporate strategy at Microsoft, with its multibillion-dollar stake in the continued expansion of the data economy and the continued penetration of data into every aspect of our lives.

 But that multibillion-dollar stake is part of what is driving Microsoft’s kinder, gentler strategy: absent a more effective approach to our data-driven crises, the commercial cloud business that Microsoft has bet its future on (and is already getting a third of its revenues from) looks a lot less certain.